Accenture/openathon-2019-react/labs/lab-02/README.md

             _variables.scss
     ```

-2. Add a new `index.scss` file in `src/styles` and import the recently
+2. Into your `index.scss` file in `src/styles`, import the recently
    added files:

     ```css